BaraDroid/restaurant-website/README.md

 Gaining hands-on experience with CSS variables to manage colors efficiently, making the stylesheet more maintainable and adaptable.

 CSS Grid Layout:
-Implementing layout system using CSS Grid, particularly for complex sections like the image gallery (.pictures) in the "About Us" section.
+Implementing layout system using CSS Grid, particularly for complex sections like the image gallery (.pictures) in the "About Us" section and the menu.

 🛠️ Technologies Used
 HTML5: For structuring the content.